Alcohol licensing requirements

 On the same day you submit to the licensing authority, send copies of the TEN to the chief officer of police and the local environmental health authority for the area.
 Some councils forward copies automatically, but you should check.

-The police and environmental health have 3 working days (for standard TENs) to object.
+The police and environmental health have 3 working days to object (this applies to both standard and late TENs).
 They can only object on the grounds that the event would undermine one or more of the four licensing objectives.
 If no objection is received, the event can go ahead as notified.

 If an objection is made to a standard TEN, the licensing authority will arrange a hearing before the event.
 The sub-committee can allow the TEN, impose conditions (only if the premises already has a premises licence), or issue a counter notice preventing the event.
 For late TENs, any objection results in automatic refusal with no hearing.